Antonio Natalucci

-Antonio Natalucci Berroa (born 1 August 2000) is a professional footballer who plays as a defender for the Dominican Republic national team.
+Antonio Natalucci Berroa (born 1 August 2000) is a professional footballer who plays as a defender.
 Born in Italy, he represents the Dominican Republic at international level.

 Club career

 Developed in youth academies of Lazio and Frosinone, Natalucci joined Serie D club Nardò during 2019–20 season.

 Natalucci joined Serie C side Triestina ahead of 2020–21 season and made his professional debut on 27 September 2020 in a 1–0 league defeat against Matelica.

 On 6 October 2020, Novara announced the signing of Natalucci on a season long loan deal.

 On 31 January 2022, Natalucci moved to Monopoli.

 International career

 Natalucci was born in Italy to an Italian father and a Dominican mother.
 On 27 October 2020, Natalucci received maiden call-up to the Dominican Republic national team.